varunrao/aws-blog-emr-ranger/v2/README.md

 # Authorization and Auditing on Amazon EMR Using Apache Ranger - V2
 The repo contains code tied to [AWS Big Data Blog](https://aws.amazon.com/blogs/big-data/implementing-authorization-and-auditing-using-apache-ranger-on-amazon-emr/) on Implementing Authorization and Auditing on Amazon EMR Using Apache Ranger

-This is V2 of the blog post with many updates
+This is V2 of the blog post with following updates

 - Apache Ranger 2.0
 - Windows AD server on EC2